 Super Lawyers has recognized Mr. Abay as a Rising Star in class action litigation.

-Since joining the firm, Mr. Abay has returned to his law school alma mater, Rutgers School of Law, to serve as an adjunct professor in the deposition advocacy program and as a guest lecturer in the business torts seminar.
-He also speaks at professional seminars, including on the topic of how to classify workers in the gig economy.
+Mr. Abay is an adjunct professor at Rutgers School of Law, his alma mater, where he teaches deposition advocacy.
+He has also guest lectured in the business torts seminar.
+Mr. Abay also speaks at professional seminars, including on the topic of how to classify workers in the gig economy.

-Prior to joining the firm, Mr. Abay worked for two Fortune 500 companies, Johnson & Johnson and Barclays Capital, where he gained unique insight into corporate compliance programs.
+Prior practicing law, Mr. Abay worked for two Fortune 500 companies, Johnson & Johnson and Barclays Capital, where he gained unique insight into corporate compliance programs.

 Mr. Abay graduated cum laude from Rutgers University in New Brunswick, New Jersey.
-He attended Rutgers School of Law in Camden, New Jersey as a merit-based scholarship recipient.
+He attended Rutgers School of Law as a merit-based scholarship recipient.
 During law school, he served as research assistant to former Dean Adam Scales, analyzing emerging trends in tort theory and insurance law.
-He received the Don F. D’Aqui Esquire Memorial Award at graduation, which is awarded to the law student achieving the highest average in and displaying the greatest aptitude for the law of torts.
+He received the Don F. D’Aqui Esquire Memorial Award at graduation for achieving the highest average in and displaying the greatest aptitude for the law of torts.

 |Award name||Grantor||Date granted|

 |Don F. D'Agui Esquire Memorial Award||Rutgers University School of Law||2013|

 |Forensis Justicia (Legacy of Justice) Scholarship||Rutgers University School of Law||2010|

 |Legal Intern||New Orleans - City Attorney's Office||2013 - 2013|